-If the order is on requires Commodity Approval, a restricted commodity, uses federal funds, or is non-catalog over $9,999.99, a quote is required.
+If the order stops in Procurement, including Equipment Management (i.e. a restricted commodity, using federal funds, inventorial equipment, and/or is a non-catalog order over $9,999.99), a quote is required.
 Procurement Services requires proof of pricing, whether it be on a quote, email from the vendor, or screenshot of a marketbasket with a timestamp.
 Backing up your purchase requisition with pricing information such as a quote, email with pricing, or screenshot of website pricing will support and assist if any transactional issues were to arise with invoicing and audits.
 Here are a list of reasons why obtaining a quote is necessary:

 - Pricing remains firm for 30 days or more depending what is on the quote, that way the vendor can't increase the pricing.

 - A quote is needed to compare information on the requisition to make sure everything is entered correctly.
 Ex.
 Part # or price.